PEPPERMINT OIL – BENEFITS, USES & VARIETIES

 When used topically in homemade moisturizers, the cooling and calming effects of Peppermint essential oil can relieve sore muscles.
 Historically, it has been used to reduce itchiness and the discomfort of inflammation, headaches, and joint pains.
 It can also be used to relieve the sting of sunburns.

-In a diluted massage blend or bath, Peppermint essential oil is known to relieve back pain, mental fatigue, and coughs.
+Peppermint Essential Oil is believed to relieve back pain when used in a diluted massage blend or relaxing bath, as well as reduce mental fatigue, and coughs.
 It boosts circulation, releases the feeling of having tired feet, relieves muscular pain, cramps, and spasms, and soothes inflamed, itchy skin among other conditions.

-Well-known for its anti-microbial and anti-fungal qualities, a few drops of the oil can be added to homemade spray cleaners and spritzed on areas that are particularly in need of anti-bacterial care, such as bathrooms and kitchens.
+Well-known for its anti-microbial and anti-fungal qualities, a few drops of the oil can be used in homemade spray cleaners and spritzed on areas that are particularly in need of anti-bacterial care, such as bathrooms and kitchens.
 Peppermint makes an effective and natural deterrent for house pests and insects.

 A GUIDE TO PEPPERMINT OIL VARIETIES & THEIR BENEFITS